packdigital/ripperoni/ripperoni-starter/NOTES.md

 # NOTES

+## Todo

+- Cart Theme
+- Default options for configs

 ## Contentful Plugin

 - links to github repo and grabs theme config to pull in values
 - looks into directory for templates that can be used in a page container
 - looks into directory for components that can be used in a page container

-## Shared Vocabulary

-- for props on components, use style object keys?
-- wrap vs wrapped, contain vs contained?

-## Questions

-- windowRequestTimeouAndtInterval() in gatsby-browser.js?

 ## 🎒 Backpack